rhunter/rest-web-presentation/one/01_slide.md

 !SLIDE bullets
 # “What was it that kept that working?” #

-A set of architectural constraints
+* A set of architectural constraints
-A set of known trade-offs (worse latency for better cacheability)
+* A set of known trade-offs (worse latency for better cacheability)

 Roy Fielding’s thesis introduced the term “REST” to describe architectures that accepted these constraints.

-!SLIDE bullets
+!SLIDE smbullets
 # What REST is not #

-* Not about nice, human-friendly URLs (they’re great, but irrelevant to REST)
+Not about nice, human-friendly URLs (they’re great, but irrelevant to REST)

-* Not about CRUD operations with POST/GET/PUT/DELETE (great but not all of it)
-* It’s not even necessarily over HTTP (it’s a great, established implementation option)
+Not about CRUD operations with POST/GET/PUT/DELETE (great but not all of it) It’s not even necessarily over HTTP (it’s a great, established implementation option)

-* Definitely not a silver bullet
+_Definitely not a silver bullet_